sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

 ## You will learn
 - How to create and update an SAP Mobile Services app for the SAP Service and Asset Manager mobile app using the MS App Create transaction `/MERP/CPMS_APPCREATE`.
 - How to review the created MS app.
-- Optional features:
+- Optional Features:
   1. Use an RFC Destination (Middleware Server) to Create the App.
   2. Add `sap-client` header to the Mobile Destinations.
   3. Enable Multiple Threads in Offline Configuration.
   4. Update the Usage Metering Middleware Server to use an RFC Destination.
-- Troubleshoot the following symptoms:
+- Troubleshoot:
   1. Prompted to sign-in after selecting the **Launch in Browser** icon when testing the Mobile Destinations.
   2. Missing Offline Configuration.
   3. Usage Metering Middleware Server Missing and/or Properties Missing.